 Carrot Cake Cookies – carrot cake is a delicious staple of the dessert aisles both at home and in the US, meaning that the idea of bringing this treat into biscuit form might sound too good to be true.
 However, Joanna Saltz shows us how to make 38 tasty, spicy cookies in just short of an hour and ten minutes.
 Can you spare that?
 Why not craft a carrot cookie or two?

 Cookie Cake – why bake cookies when you can have the best of all worlds in a fantastic cake?
 This brilliant, moist cake is a huge cookie for you to share between the family – unless you manage to squirrel some of it away for yourself!
 Lauren Miyashiro shows us how you can make this world-changing treat in just 50 minutes or less – why not take a look?

 Do you have a favourite cookie recipe that you’d like to tell the world about?
-Share it with our readers in the comments below!
+Share it in the comments below!